 The year was 1994 and a story about a simple-minded man by the name of Forrest Gump won six Academy Awards.
 The Shawshank Redemption went home empty-handed that evening, despite its seven nominations.
 However, time has proven that the prison drama received the Oscar shaft.
 The film currently ranks #1 on IMDb's Top 250 films ever made and is cited as a favorite by just about everyone with a heart and basic cable.

-#1 on The Best Prison Moviessee more on The Shawshank Redemption
+#74 on The Greatest Movie Themessee more on The Shawshank Redemption

 Sergio Leone has a history of getting snubbed by the Academy.
 Things were no different in 1966 when the Italian director's third installment of his Dollars Trilogy failed to garner a single nomination.
 Many critics consider The Good, the Bad and the Ugly the finest Western ever made.
 It certainly could have earned the auteur an Oscar, and the fact that Leone has never even been nominated for any of his epic films is a cinematic crime.